Michael Berry (radio host): Radio career

 In 2005, Berry began hosting weekend program Michael Berry's Real Estate Review on Houston radio station NewsRadio 740 KTRH.
 The following year, Berry began hosting a weekday 9 a.m. to 11 a.m. talk show on sister station Talk Radio 950 KPRC that replaced the syndicated Glenn Beck Program.

 On April 27, 2007, Berry became operations director for the three Clear Channel Communications AM radio stations in Houston: KTRH, KPRC, and KBME "790 the Sports Animal".
 Berry remained in that position until 2011.
 In June 2007, Berry began hosting a 5 p.m. to 8 p.m. show on KTRH in addition to his morning KPRC show.
 KTRH moved Berry's show to 7 p.m. to 9 p.m. in July 2007 to make room for The Sean Hannity Show and The Chris Baker Show.
 KPRC dropped Berry's show on July 30, 2007 as part of its revamped "Radio Mojo" format that put Walton and Johnson and Mancow's Morning Madhouse in weekday mornings.
 Berry returned to his old timeslot after KTRH canceled Baker's show in November 2007.
 In 2010, KPRC "The 9-5-0 Radio Mojo" brought back Berry in the 2 p.m. to 5 p.m. slot, and KTRH cut Berry's 5 p.m. show back one hour in order to present all three hours of The Mark Levin Show afterwards.

 From 2008 to 2010, Berry hosted a weekend show Texas Time that showcased new featured music releases and festivals in Texas.

 Clear Channel station in Portland, Oregon, NewsRadio 1190 KEX, began simulcasting Berry's KPRC show live in the 12 to 3 p.m.
 (PT) slot in April 2011.

 In January 2012, KPRC replaced Berry's afternoon show with a show by KTRH morning host Matt Patrick.
 KTRH put Berry on the 8 a.m. to 11 a.m. slot previously occupied by the last hour of Houston's Morning News and The Glenn Beck Program; KPRC took in Glenn Beck.
 This marked the end of KEX broadcasting Berry live, as KEX's noon broadcast of Michael Berry became a delayed version of Berry's KTRH morning show.
 Berry's afternoon show has since expanded to other markets on iHeartMedia (formerly Clear Channel) stations, primarily in the Southeast.

+Berry has been a guest host of the nationally syndicated Mark Levin Show and in December 2021, he guest hosted The Clay Travis and Buck Sexton Show.

+Honors, Awards, Distinctions

+Best Radio Host (Talk): Houston Press

 Berry won the readers' choice award of best talk radio host from the Houston Press in 2010.
+In the staff's view:

+Top 25 Radio Hosts: Newsmax Media Inc.

+Berry was considered on of the top 25 radio hosts by Newsmax in October 2006, saying:

+TALKERS Heavy Hundred

-Berry has been a guest host of the nationally syndicated Mark Levin Show.
+Michael Berry has been a long-time, high-ranking member of the TALKERS Heavy Hundred list for many years, including:

-In 2021, Berry hosted The Clay Travis And Buck Sexton Show during the Christmas week.